Information and discussion on all aspects of British photographic history

 Added by James Kerr on April 27, 2012 at 15:07 — No Comments

 At the Kraszna-Krausz Book Awards last night the publisher Dewi Lewis was honoured for his outstanding contribution to publishing.
 Gerry Badger (see right)made the presentation to Lewis who paid tribute to his business partner and wife Carole.
-Elsewhere Carleton Watkins: The Complete Mammoth…Continue
+Elsewhere Carleton Watkins: The Complete Mammoth Photographs, Weston Naef and Christine Hult-Lewis…Continue

 Added by Michael Pritchard on April 27, 2012 at 9:00 — No Comments

 Photoworks is recruiting for a full-time fixed-term role to work closely with the Director and Programme Team to develop and deliver the Brighton Photo Biennial in October 2012.
-The successful applicant will play an integral role in the development of a programme of activities to encourage participation and engagement.…Continue
+The successful applicant will play an integral role in the development of a programme of activities to encourage participation and engagement.
+Application deadline: 21 May…Continue

 Added by Michael Pritchard on April 26, 2012 at 9:30 — No Comments

-Culled from the Municipal Archives collection of more than 2.2 million images going back to the mid-1800s, NYC's Department of Records officially announced the debut of their online photo archive featuring all manner of city oversight — from stately ports and bridges to grisly gangland…Continue
+Culled from the Municipal Archives collection of more than 2.2 million images going back to the mid-1800s, NYC's Department of Records officially announced the debut of their online photo archive featuring all manner of city oversight — from stately ports and bridges to grisly gangland killings.

 Added by Michael Wong on April 24, 2012 at 9:09 — No Comments

-I know that this is a bit of an old hat, but for those who missed the NMeM's Niépce in England' Conference back in Oct 2010, the Royal Society now has both a video and audio podcast of Philippa Wright's talk where she announcd and shared with the photographic, conservation and scientific communities…Continue
+I know that this is a bit of an old hat, but for those who missed the NMeM's Niépce in England' Conference back in Oct 2010, the Royal Society now has both a video and audio podcast of Philippa Wright's talk where she announcd and shared with the photographic, conservation and scientific communities the ground breaking findings which had been discovered during the…Continue

 A director of the Landore Tinplate Company, William Thomas of Lan Manor, Morriston, was elected to Swansea Corporation in 1871.
-Because the rapid increase of industrialisation in the 19th century…Continue
+Because the rapid increase of industrialisation in the 19th century left little land for recreation, he offered a prize for the best essay in…Continue

 Added by Michael Wong on April 22, 2012 at 13:33 — No Comments